pyrva/coding-night/hypermodern_python/README.md

 - Look for plugins for tools you use: https://pre-commit.com/#plugins

+- Install the latest version of each hook via `poetry run pre-commit autoupdate`

 - Install the hooks: `poetry run pre-commit install`

 - Pre-commit will automagically run your configured tools whenever you attempt to commit anything.